swaptacular/swpt_accounts/protocol.rst

 .. [#note-limitations] Server implementations MAY impose additional restrictions on the format and the content of this string, as long
-  as: 1) those restrictions are precisely defined, and known in advance; 2) an empty string is a valid ``transfer_note``.
+  as: 1) those restrictions are precisely defined and known in advance; 2) an empty string is a valid ``transfer_note``.

 .. [#transfer-match] The matching prepared transfer MUST have the same